 What we offer

-- Being part of a global organisation at the forefront of international education for peace, at its head office in the centre of London
+- Being part of a global organisation at the forefront of international education for peace, at its head offices in the centre of London or Berlin

 - Hands-on experience in a stimulating and multicultural working environment, with excellent learning opportunities to strengthen valuable professional skills